formats back

 Credit: Unsplash - Mohamed Osama

-*Updated 2023
+*Updated 2024

 Almost four decades later, Back to the Future remains one of the most beloved films of all time.
 And why not?
 There’s sci-fi, comedy, action, romance, social commentary and drama all rolled into one fun flick, with a little destiny and technology thrown in for good measure.
 (This isn’t just our opinion; Rotten Tomatoes gives it a score of 97).
-The movie, which generated $385M in worldwide Box Office sales just in 1985 alone, remains a true classic, so it’s not surprising that it has made its way onto the stage – and to great success.
+The movie, which generated $388M in worldwide Box Office sales just in 1985 alone, remains a true classic, so it’s not surprising that it has made its way onto the stage – and to great success.
 The theater production, Back To The Future: The Musical, won England’s renowned Olivier Award for “Best New Musical” in 2022.
-Since it opened in September 2021, the musical has performed to a sold-out house 8 times a week and just opened on Broadway on August 3.
+Since it opened in September 2021, the musical has performed to a sold-out house 8 times a week and opened on Broadway in August 2023.

 For nostalgic Gen Xers who grew up with the film version and for newer, younger fans who haven’t yet met Doc or Marty, the stage production breathes life into an old, familiar story.
 So, which version offers a better viewing experience?
 The original Back to the Future movie or the musical?
 (We only address the franchise’s first movie here for the sake of comparison.)